molgenis/molgenis.org/public/documentation/guide-explore.md

 The data explorer consists of multiple modules to view or process the data in different ways.
 These modules are described below:

 # Data table
-The data module shows the data in a table, the table can be sorted by clicking on the headers.
+The data module shows the data in a table.
+This table can be sorted by clicking on the headers.
 If your data contains references to other entities, an icon is shown to expand this reference to show the data from the referenced entity.

-Every line starts, depending on your permissions with some action icons:
+Every line starts, depending on your permissions, with some action icons:

 ![Dataexplorer action buttons](/res/images/dataexplorer/action_buttons.png?raw=true, "dataexplorer/action_buttons")

 - Add row:
-Using this button will open a form with inputs for all the attributes in the entity, allowing you to create a new entity.
+Using this button, a form will open with input for all the attributes in the entity, allowing you to create a new row.
-All fields will be validated based on their datatype, for example "test" is not a valid email address.
+All fields will be validated based on their datatype.
+For example, "test" is not a valid email address.
 - Edit row:
-Same as the add row button, but with prefilled inputs to allow you to edit an entity.
+Same as the add row button, but with prefilled inputs to allow you to edit a row.
 - Inspect row:
 This button will open a form with a custom made report for this row.
-Different reports can be created, when you have a permission to write to the FreemarkerTemplate entity.
+With the right permissions, different reports can be created using the FreemarkerTemplate entity.
 - Delete row:
 This button can be used to remove a row from the entity.

 # Metadata editing (Since MOLGENIS 2.0)

 A new feature of MOLGENIS 2.0 is the "Metadata editing capabilities".
-All data including metadata can be created, read, updated and deleted, with some restrictions though.
+All data, including metadata, can be created, read, updated and deleted, with certain restrictions.
 The metadata editing capabilities will be discussed in this part of the documentation.

 ## Metadata main entities

-There are three metadata main entities.
-These entities contain all info about the entities, attributes and packages in MOLGENIS and respectivally are called: EntityType, Attribute and Package.
+There are three main metadata entities.
+These entities contain all info about the entities, attributes and packages in MOLGENIS, respectively EntityType, Attribute and Package.

 ###EntityType